damienfarrell/applied-databases-project/README.md

 ## **Main Menu**

-Upon execution, the main menu is presented where users can choose an action by entering the corresponding number.
+Upon execution, the main menu is presented where users can choose an action by selection a menu option with the up and down arrows.
 The application provides feedback and prompts through a CLI interface powered by libraries such as `inquirer` for interactive prompts and `yaspin` for spinners during operations, enhancing user experience.

 ## **Database Connection**